-- 2) Students must contact the examiners and arrange convenient times for taking the various parts of the exam. - The entire exam is held within a two-week period designated by the Graduate Committee.
+- 2) Students must contact the examiners and arrange convenient times for taking the various parts of the exam.
+Rooms reservations can be made through the ECE department office. - The entire exam is held within a two-week period designated by the Graduate Committee.

 The examination period is announced at the beginning of each semester. - 4) The format for the exam is as follows.
 The committee will assign a scholarly paper for the student to read and review, and that will form the basis of presentation to the committee.
 The paper will be assigned at least 10 days prior to the examination.
 During the oral exam, the student should be prepared to give a 15 minute presentation on the paper.
 The remainder of the exam will be a question and answer session.
 The questions should determine the student's competency in primary area material.
 The questions may address the student's review of the paper, but are not limited to the paper.
-The committee will also assess the student's communication skills.

-- 5) Each faculty members independently grades the exam, turning in a grade of either PASS, ACCEPTABLE, MARGINAL, or FAIL.
+The committee will also assess the student's communication skills. - 5) Each faculty members independently grades the exam, turning in a grade of either Excellent, Pass, Marginal, or Fail.
 Note: the student does not learn the results of his or her exam.
 Faculty should not inform the student of his or her grade, and the student should not ask. - 6) Grades are tabulated for each student at the end of the examination period and are forwarded to the Graduate Committee.
-The grades become part of the student's case for Advanced Graduate Standing. - 7) No student may take the exam more than twice.
+The grades become part of the student's case for achieving Advanced Graduate Standing. - 7) No student may take the exam more than twice.